NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/Geometry.rst

       At present, HydroUQ only supports one type of building to be defined using a ``STL`` geometry.
 This file needs to be in ASCII format.
       This limitation will be removed in the upcoming versions.

 #. **Center:** This refers to the location of the building/specimen.
 This is defined in terms of the coordinates (``x`` , ``y`` , ``z``) or latitude-longitude depending on the type of simulation chosen earlier in :ref:`lbl-projsett`.
 Suppose the simulation is based on shallow-water to CFD or bathymetry settings.
 In that case, the latitude and longitude need to be specified.
-Else, the position is input in terms of the coordinates.
+Otherwise, the position is input in terms of the coordinates.

    .. note::
       Here, the building position refers to the center of the bottom surface of the building.